huggingface/transformers/docs/source/en/main_classes/quantization.md

 AWQ method has been introduced in the [*AWQ: Activation-aware Weight Quantization for LLM Compression and Acceleration* paper](https://arxiv.org/abs/2306.00978).
 With AWQ you can run models in 4-bit precision, while preserving its original quality (i.e. no performance degradation) with a superior throughput that other quantization methods presented below - reaching similar throughput as pure `float16` inference.

-We integrated the method for anyone to load and use AWQ weights that are pushed on the Hub or saved on a local path.
-Note that using AWQ quantization requires to have access to a NVIDIA GPU.
+We now support inference with any AWQ model, meaning anyone can load and use AWQ weights that are pushed on the Hub or saved locally.
+Note that using AWQ requires to have access to a NVIDIA GPU.
 CPU inference is not supported yet.

 ### Quantizing a model